THE RELEASE OF THE MATERIAL CREATION

 Speaking of the resurrection of the body:

-Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.
+For you will not leave my soul in Hades, nor will you allow your Holy One to see corruption.
 (Acts 2:27)

-He seeing this before spake of the resurrection of Christ, that his soul was not left in hell [Hades], neither his flesh did see corruption.
+“he, foreseeing this, spoke concerning the resurrection of the Christ, that His soul was not left in Hades, nor did His flesh see corruption.
 (Acts 2:31)

 The soul of Christ went to Hades while His body remained in a state of incorruption in the cave of Joseph of Arimathea.